toshimitsu-o/ChecklistIphoneApp/Readme.md

 - How to build unit test
 - How to test data model and items in an array
 - Separation of Model and View
+- How to extract a subview
+- How to rename functions

 ## Milestone 1 Changelog